 The chancellor has established the following procedures that must be followed prior to placing an auxiliary organization on probation, suspending, or removing an auxiliary organization from the good standing list.
 5 CCR § 42406.

-An auxiliary organization that does not meet one or more of the basic criteria may be placed on probation, suspended or removed from the good standing list.
-The chancellor may make such provisions consistent with law in accord with established procedures with respect to further cooperation and agreements between any campus and an auxiliary organization not in good standing.
+An auxiliary organization that does not meet one or more of the basic criteria, including compliance with the section on Annual Review of Auxiliary Financial Standards and Control Self-Assessment, may be placed on probation, suspended or removed from the good standing list.
+The chancellor may make such provisions consistent with law in accord with established procedures with respect to further cooperation and agreements between any university and an auxiliary organization not in good standing.
 5 CCR § 42406.

 Fact Finding Conference

-The chancellor or designee, after consultation with the campus president, shall conduct a fact-finding conference to determine if there are grounds for probation, suspension, or removal from the good standing list.
+The chancellor or designee, after consultation with the university president, shall conduct a fact-finding conference to determine if there are grounds for probation, suspension, or removal from the good standing list.
 5 CCR § 42406.

 Notice

-The chancellor or designee will give the campus president and the auxiliary organization’s governing board reasonable notice of the conference, and the president and governing board (or their representatives) are entitled to be present and be heard.
+The chancellor or designee will give the university president and the auxiliary organization’s governing board reasonable notice of the conference, and the president and governing board (or their representatives) are entitled to be present and be heard.
 5 CCR § 42406.

 Dissolution/Merger Requirements

 Each auxiliary organization is required to have a dissolution clause in either its articles of incorporation or constitution.
-The clause must specify that upon dissolution of the organization, net assets, other than trust funds, shall be distributed to a successor approved by the president of the campus and by the chancellor.
+The clause must specify that upon dissolution of the organization, net assets, other than trust funds, shall be distributed to a successor approved by the president of the university and by the chancellor.
 The chancellor will establish procedures for the dissolution of an auxiliary organization.
 5 CCR § 42600(b).

 Each auxiliary organization should work with its legal counsel to integrate the dissolution clause requirement with state and federal requirements for maintaining nonprofit status.